Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 - **Speech to Text (STT)** - Uses CtrlSpeak's `/transcribe` endpoint.
 Audio captured by the VAD listener is sent to the running CtrlSpeak server (local or remote depending on mode).
 The server returns the recognized text.
 - **Language Model (LLM)** - The recognized text is sent to the Ollama-compatible client inside SocialRobot.
 By default CtrlSpeak ships with a lightweight fallback response if no LLM endpoint is reachable, but you can supply your own by setting the `BOT_LLM_URL` and `BOT_LLM_MODEL` environment variables (or the matching CLI flags) before launching CtrlSpeak.
-- **Text cleanup (background agent)** - SocialRobot now checks each reply and only calls `tools.message_management.force_plaintext` when markdown bullets or control characters are present.
+- **Text cleanup** - SocialRobot checks each reply and only calls `tools.message_management.force_plaintext` when markdown bullets or control characters are present.
 The scrubbed text populates the chat transcript, memory persistence, and Kokoro playback; otherwise the untouched reply flows straight through.
-The Profile Paragraphizer assets remain in `background_agents/tts_preprocessing_agent/`, but the helper is currently disabled in the runtime pipeline.
 - **Text to Speech (TTS)** - The LLM response is converted to audio via Kokoro-ONNX.
 CtrlSpeak now ships the default receptionist persona with the cheerful `af_heart` voice; override it with `BOT_VOICE` or the `--voice` flag when you need a different Kokoro voice.
 - **Animated Face / Logo** - SocialRobot renders the default TrueAI transparent logo with amplitude-based scaling for visual feedback.
 Identity folders can still supply alternate assets under `third_party/social_robot/identities/<name>` when a different look is desired.
 - **Text chat window** - Sessions now start in text mode.
 A PySide chat window shows the running transcript, accepts typed input, and exposes a microphone toggle.
 The window anchors itself to the bottom-right corner where the floating logo normally lives and applies `assets/icon.ico` to both the window chrome and the microphone button for consistent branding.
 When you click the microphone to enter voice mode the chat window slides to the top-right corner, hides the input, shows the floating logo again, and hands control back to the VAD/TTS pipeline.
 Clicking the button again (or ending the session) returns to text chat, restores the bottom-right placement, and leaves the conversation in on-screen text.